Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 14.32.22 UTC
+- WIB: Senin, 8 Desember 2025 15.43.38 UTC
-- WITA: Senin, 8 Desember 2025 15.32.22 UTC
+- WITA: Senin, 8 Desember 2025 16.43.38 UTC
-- WIT: Senin, 8 Desember 2025 16.32.22 UTC
+- WIT: Senin, 8 Desember 2025 17.43.38 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: motivational
+Kategori: technology